SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 </details>

-## Step 3: Create a wrapper class, interface and factory class
+## Step 3: Generate a technical wrapper class, interface and factory class

 You now want to wrap the API `BAPI_PR_CREATE`.
 For this we use the transaction **ACO_PROXY** which has been enhanced so that it will generate the boiler plate coding for you to build a wrapper class.